Best time to visit the Galápagos Islands

 June brings an abundance of marine life due to nutrient-rich currents flowing in.
 From whale sharks and humpbacks to penguins and dolphins, June may not be as sunny but will be full of exciting animal sightings.
 On land, Santa Cruz sees giant tortoises migrating from the highlands to the lowlands to mate and nest.

-Weather: Expect overcast days as sea mist covers the highlands, cool winds blow in and the air feels fresh and dry.
+Weather: Start of the cool “Garúa” season.
+Cooler temps, stronger currents, better visibility.
+Expect overcast days as sea mist covers the highlands, cool winds blow in and the air feels fresh and dry.

 Dry Season